 My Girl of the Bright Side, you were born second; you wore navy blue sweatshirts and dinosaur pajamas; you slept in hand-me-down beds and chewed on plastic blocks that someone else had gummed before you.

-Your baby book is half full and most of your pictures contain another grinning face (also covered in cake or standing in front of the giraffe’s habitat or washing the car with one bucket of soapy water and two rags).
+Your baby book is half full and most of your pictures contain another grinning face (also covered in cake or standing before the giraffe’s habitat or washing the car with one bucket of soapy water and two rags).

-There is one thing you’ve never had to share, though: You claimed the whole of the heart I grew for you.
+But there is one thing you’ve never had to share: you claimed the whole of the heart I grew for you.

 For whatever’s longer than forever.
 Plus a dot more.